Our Maryland-based attorneys are reviewing Camp Lejeune water poisoning lawsuits in all 50 states.

 Sadly, an austere law in North Carolina has prevented these victims from pursuing justice.
-That could be about to change, however, as Congress is on the verge – maybe tomorrow – of passing a new law that will give Camp Lejeune water contamination victims the right to file water contamination lawsuits and get compensation for their injuries.
+But there is now a new law that gives Camp Lejeune water contamination victims the right to file water contamination lawsuits and get compensation for their injuries.

 In this post, we will look at:

 - Cancers Linked to Camp Lejeune Water

 Two months have passed since the CLJA was enacted.
 During the first month, over 3,000 CLJA claims were filed with the JAG Tort Claims Unit.
 Based on information received from other lawyers, we believed that there are currently between 50,000-100,000 Camp Lejeune cases signed up and either filed or waiting to be filed.

 A big question on the minds of Camp Lejeune attorneys and plaintiffs is will the government try to settle CLJA claims or aggressively defend them?

 Let’s be honest: no one knows.
 This litigation is not two months old.
 But our lawyers do see the wisdom of early settlements for both the Navy, the JAG, and, of course, victims.
 So we think Navy and DOJ might looking to quickly settle a big percentage of Camp Lejeune lawsuits.
 What is early?
 The six-month window before a lawsuit can be filed.